-Jacinta ALLAN (Bendigo East - Premier) (14:27): I reject much of the presentation -
+Jacinta ALLAN (Bendigo East - Premier) (14:27): I can understand the misunderstanding, Speaker.
+I reject much of the presentation -

 Jacinta ALLAN: Well, all then - all.
 I am happy to reject the way the shadow minister for private schools in Kew has represented this situation.